This week has made the Conservatives' future very uncertain indeed.

 Whatever the case, this week something has happened: the government have lost the confidence of the public.
 It’s unclear whether May will be able to restore it.

 Ed Jacobs is a Contributing Editor to Left Foot ForwardLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.